Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Results

-The aforementioned dual nature of the QHC19 crossover EOSs can also be found in analyses of the GW frequencies and the PSD of the strain.
-First of all, the instantaneous GW frequency of the maximum chirp strain amplitude, $f_{max}=\frac{1}{2\pi}\frac{d\phi}{dt}|_{max}$, where $\phi$ is the phase of the strain (See. e.g. \cite{Takami15}), has been suggested to have tight universal relations with the tidal deformability \cite{Read13,Bernuzzi14,Bernuzzi15,Takami15,Rezzolla12,Tsang19,Kiuchi20}.
+The aforementioned dual nature of the QHC19 EOSs can also be found in analyses of the GW frequencies and the PSD of the strain.
+Firstly, consider the instantaneous GW frequency of the maximum chirp strain amplitude, $f_{max}=\frac{1}{2\pi}\frac{d\phi}{dt}|_{max}$, where $\phi$ is the phase of the strain (see, e.g., Ref. \cite{Takami15}).
+It has been suggested that there is a tight universal correlation with the tidal deformability \cite{Takami15,Read13,Bernuzzi14,Bernuzzi15,Rezzolla16,Tsang19,Kiuchi20}.
 The top panel of Fig. \ref{fig:fmax} shows the relation between $f_{max}$ and the dimensionless tidal deformability ($\Lambda$) for our models along with the universality relations found in Refs.~\cite{Read13, Takami15}.
-A validation of these universality relations is beyond the scope of our work.
-However, it should be noted that the $f_{max}$ of the GNH3 cases are closer to the universality curve of Ref. \cite{Takami15} and the other SLy and ppQHCs are closer to the universality relation of Ref. \cite{Read13}.
-Moreover, the $f_{max}$ values for the ppQHCs are closely aligned with those of the SLy, showing the characteristics of a soft EOS.
+A validation of these universality relations is beyond the scope of this work.
+However, it should be noted that the $f_{max}$ of the GNH3 cases are closer to the universality curve of Ref. \cite{Takami15}, while that for SLy and QHCs are closer to the universality relation of Ref. \cite{Read13}.
+Moreover, the $f_{max}$ values for the QHCs are closely aligned with those of the SLy, showing the characteristics of a soft EOS at low densities.